NVComputing/nvcomputingsite/resources/tips.md

 - Methods can help avoid repeating code, make your code neater, and are easier to debug.
 These things can be really important when time is of the essence to finish a contest.

 - Greedy Algorithms are incredibly useful at the lower level and should always be searched for.
 A greedy algorithm essentially reduces a problem into a couple of simpler problems and finds the solution to each of these problems.
-This would be useful in problems where an individual has to find if there is a subset from 0 to k that has a sum of n.
-You would solve this by combining a prefix sum and sorting the array, which allows you to binary search for each value.
+This would be useful in problems where an individual has to find out how many values in array T are the sum of a subset from 0 to K in positive integer array R. You would solve this by doing a prefix sum on array R and binary searching for each value of T on it.
-    - This is an example of a greedy algorithm that combines three efficient algorithms.
+    - This is an example of a greedy algorithm that combines two efficient algorithms.